Text mining: Situation in the Europe Union

+Under European copyright and database laws, the mining of in-copyright works (such as by web mining) without the permission of the copyright owner is permitted under Articles 3 and 4 of the 2019 Directive on Copyright in the Digital Single Market.
+A specific TDM exception for scientific research is described in article 3, whereas a more general exception described in article 4 only applies if the copyright holder has not opted out.

 The European Commission facilitated stakeholder discussion on text and data mining in 2013, under the title of Licenses for Europe.
 The fact that the focus on the solution to this legal issue was licenses, and not limitations and exceptions to copyright law, led representatives of universities, researchers, libraries, civil society groups and open access publishers to leave the stakeholder dialogue in May 2013.

 Situation in the United States

 US copyright law, and in particular its fair use provisions, means that text mining in America, as well as other fair use countries such as Israel, Taiwan and South Korea, is viewed as being legal.
 As text mining is transformative, meaning that it does not supplant the original work, it is viewed as being lawful under fair use.
 For example, as part of the Google Book settlement the presiding judge on the case ruled that Google's digitization project of in-copyright books was lawful, in part because of the transformative uses that the digitization project displayed—one such use being text and data mining.